 Also with Plex Pass, you get the ability to automatically skip the intro when binge-watching a series.
 This may seem like a small thing, but when you have sat through the opening credits of your favorite show for the fifth time, you’ll remember why this is an important feature.

 Live TV And DVR

 Want to include live TV in the media player center that you set up with Plex?
 No problem!
 All you need is an HD antenna.

-Not only can you browse live TV using Plex’s intuitive interface, but Plex also provides DVR functionality so you can record episodes of your favorite shows or that game you don’t want to miss and watch the content later.
+Not only can you browse live TV using Plex’s intuitive interface, but Plex also provides DVR functionality so you can record episodes of your favorite shows or games you don’t want to miss and watch the content later.

 The channels you get will depend on where you live and how good your antenna is.
 If you’ve cut the cable cord but still miss live TV and DVR functionality, then this could be great news.

 Got a flight ahead of you and don’t want to watch the terrible movie selection on the plane or pay for Wi-Fi?
 Sync up your own content and watch offline while in the air.

 Multiple Users And Parental Controls

 Plex Pass is great if you want to connect everyone in the family to the same Plex server.
 You don’t have to pay for everyone’s mobile phone or computer individually.

 This feature isn’t just great for kids, you can also use it for users with different entertainment tastes.
 Are you a fan of romantic comedies, while your partner is into sci-fi and horror?
 You can categorize films and include or exclude portions of the library as you wish.
 No more scrolling through Colin Firth’s catalog to find your Alien collection.